 - CEC 2019 Ready, Save Power with a Simple Click

 - Supports 1st, 2nd and 3rd Gen AMD® Ryzen™/ Ryzen™ with Radeon™ Vega Graphics / 2nd Gen AMD® Ryzen™ with Radeon™ Graphics and Athlon™ with Radeon™ Vega Graphics Desktop Processors for Socket AM4

 - Supports DDR4-3466(OC) Memory

-The RAM included is all you’ll need for this build, which is 8GB of DDR4 RAM with a kit of HyperX Fury, a kit of two 8GB sticks.
+The RAM included is all you’ll need for this build, which is 8GB of DDR4 RAM with a kit of Crucial Ballistix 8GB memory.

-For storage, this build includes a modest 480GB ADATA SU635 SSD – which is plenty for this budget $500 budget gaming pc build and there is always room to upgrade to more.
+For storage, this build includes a modest 250Gb WD Blue SATA SSD – which is a good starting amount of storage for the $500 gaming pc build, but you could upgrade for not much more.

 Upgrades for the Best 2020 $500 PC Build